etienne1698/tiki-db/README.md

 - The `asyncDatabase()` function is expected to be removed in favor of a unified `database()` function.
 - The generic TypeScript parameter "IsAsync" (on Database, QueryBuilder, Storage, and Collection) is planned to be removed.

 Most of the current issues I'm facing are related to TypeScript's limitations with higher-kinded types.
-Once I find elegant solutions to work around these, I'll release the library as a stable v1.
+Once I find elegant solutions to work around these, I'll release a new major version